The Libertines: Second studio album and the initial break-up of the Libertines (2003–2004)

 Barât was waiting for Doherty at the prison gates when he was released in October 2003.
-After an emotional reunion they played a gig the same day at the Tap'n'Tin pub, in Chatham, Kent – with both Hassall and Powell, who had not been expected to come.
+After an emotional reunion they played a gig the same day at the Tap'n'Tin nightclub, in Chatham, Kent – with both Hassall and Powell, who had not been expected to come.
 The show became NMEs Gig of the Year.
 The Libertines then played three consecutive sold-out dates at the London Forum in mid-December 2003, ending in stage invasions by the fans.
 These gigs were named amongst the top 100 gigs of all time by Q magazine.
 The Libertines also went on a widely acclaimed UK tour in March 2004 which included three more consecutive sold-out dates in London, this time at Brixton Academy in South London.

 Banny Pootschi resigned and was replaced as manager by Alan McGee, previously the founder and MD of Creation Records (most famous for signing Oasis) and later to become manager of Dirty Pretty Things.
 They continued to play gigs and commenced recording their second album with Bernard Butler.
 However, the relationship between Doherty and Butler was as unsuccessful as before and the attempts were soon abandoned.
 In early 2004 the Libertines won Best Band at the NME Awards, despite the fact that "Don't Look Back into The Sun" was their only official release during the preceding year.
 As an aside from the Libertines, Doherty had recorded the vocals for "For Lovers", a song written by his friend and local poet Peter "Wolfman" Wolfe.
 "For Lovers" was released on 13 April 2004 and reached No. 7 in the charts, eclipsing the Libertines' highest charting single to that date.
 Despite Barât's intolerance of Wolfe and the associated drugs, he recorded guitar for the B-side to the single, "Back From the Dead".